kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 6/Question  35.md

 if required?**

-- [ ] Implement archival software that automatically moves the data to tape
+- [ ] :  Implement archival software that automatically moves the data to tape

-- [ ] Use S3 lifecycle policies to move data to the STANDARD_IA storage class
+- [ ] :  Use S3 lifecycle policies to move data to the STANDARD_IA storage class

-- [x] Use S3 lifecycle policies to move data to GLACIER after 90 days
+- [x] :  Use S3 lifecycle policies to move data to GLACIER after 90 days

-- [ ] Select the older data and manually migrate it to GLACIER
+- [ ] :  Select the older data and manually migrate it to GLACIER

-*
+*----

+- #s3_lifecycle_policies #amazon_s3 #older_data #archival_software #storage
 - hasExplain:: [[explanation_Question  35.md]]